syphaxchergui/blog-next-js/README.md

 # Blog App

-This is a simple blog app using next.js
+This is a simple blog app using next.js, TailwindCSS and markdown.

 ## Getting Started